codershubinc/Blitz/docs/WEBSOCKET.md

 ## Overview

-The `websocket` package provides real-time bidirectional communication between the Blitz server and clients.
+The `websocket` package provides real-time bidirectional communication between the Quazaar server and clients.
 It handles connection management, message routing, ping/pong, and channel-based broadcasting.

 ---